 Speaking For a Fee or For Free?

 Whether you are paid to speak is entirely up to you.
-Just make sure you are factoring in all the costs you will incur and all the benefits that will come to you as a speaker so that you can feel confident that your agreement to speak is beneficial to everyone involved, including you.
+Just ensure you factor in the costs you will incur and the benefits you will receive so that you feel confident your speaker’s agreement is beneficial to everyone involved, including you.

 Here are some costs and benefits that speaking may involve: